 - 7 Councils may avail themselves of the screening procedures offered by their dioceses or the local - 8 police department.
-This procedure ensures the integrity, safety and reputation of volunteer League - 9 members, in particular the positions of president, treasurer and, where relevant, the chairperson of - the Christian family life standing committee and any members who minister to young persons. - 11 Final ratification of the screening process is the responsibility of the League's parish council - 12 president. - 13 These guidelines have been drawn from a document prepared in 2007 by the English-Speaking Catholic Council - of Greater Montreal, following an in-depth consultative process involving both lay and clergy input, and they - have been adapted for the needs of the League.
-Used with permission. - 16 [The next page is page 191.]
+This procedure ensures the integrity, safety and reputation of volunteer League - 9 members, in particular the positions of president, treasurer and, where relevant, the chairperson of - 10 the service and any members who minister to young persons. - 11 Final ratification of the screening process is the responsibility of the League's parish council - 12 president. - 13 Members will ensure all screening criteria are met within their work in the parish, as per diocesan - 14 protocols. - 15 These guidelines have been drawn from a document prepared in 2007 by the English-Speaking Catholic Council - of Greater Montreal, following an in-depth consultative process involving both lay and clergy input, and they - have been adapted for the needs of the League.
+Used with permission. - 18 [The next page is page 191.]